joykesten/funCode/README.md

 Please know the code in this repository changes frequently.

-If you have any questions or would like to know the status of a project please emial Joy at joy@teamtreehouse.com
+If you have any questions or would like to know the status of a project please email Joy at joy@teamtreehouse.com

 Thanks <3